Kaiser321/GE-2-CA/README.md

 ### Boids
 All the ships movements are implemented using several steering behaviors.
 Behaviors such as Pursuing, Fleeing and Offset Pursue was used.
 Path Finding using A Star algorithm and Obstacle Avoidance was used for traversing through the asteroid field.
 Each fighter squad consists of 3 ships with 1 leader.
 Offset Pursue was used for the rest of the ships in the squad to follow the leader and move in formation.

+### Steering Behaviors
+Steering Behaviors used for the ships are:
+* Seek
+* Pursue
+* Flee
+* Follow Path
+* Obstacle Avoidance
+* Path Finding
+* Noise Wander

+### Custom Scripts
+These following scripts are custom made scripts for this project:
+* ShipStates - States for the ship behaviors
+* SceneStates - States for playing out each scene
+* ShipController - Controller for X-Wing and TIE-Fighter ships
+* FalconController - Controller for the Falcon
+* SceneController - Controller to play out each scene and moving cameras
+* BulletController - Controller for laser bullets and detect on hit
+* Spawner - Spawns squads of X-Wings and TIE-Fighters at an given location

 ### Finite State Machine
 A state machine was implemented the behaviors of the ships.
 Each ship has 6 states.
 * FollowingLeader - Ship follows squad leader using offset pursue.